-About 10 minutes east of downtown Orlando, The Milk District is named after its centrally located T.G.
-Lee dairy plant, which features an eye-catching, rooftop cow statue.
+Just east of downtown Orlando, The Milk District is named after its centrally located T.G.
+Lee dairy plant, which features an eye-catching, rooftop cow statue and bovine murals.
 This area serves as a progressive lifestyle, music and cultural hub, and it also has plenty for gourmets — starting with Kabooki Sushi, a MICHELIN Guide Recommended restaurant that serves the creations of two-time James Beard Award-nominated Chef Henry Moso.
 (A second Kabooki location is part of Restaurant Row closer to the theme parks.)

 Another major draw for foodies is Tasty Takeover, a weekly food truck event that takes place on Tuesday nights.
-In fact, the program has been so successful that it inspired the launch of A La Cart Orlando, where long-term and mobile vendors serve some of Orlando’s best street-food fare and locally produced beers all week long.
+And at A La Cart Orlando, long-term and mobile vendors serve some of Orlando’s best street fare and locally produced beers all week long.
 Another multifaceted option is The Milkhouse, a comfortable creative space with some of Central Florida’s most notable food and beverage brands.

 The Milk District has numerous places to catch live music, too, starting with The Plaza Live, which hosts the Orlando Philharmonic and a wide range of shows.
-You can also see bands at Southern Craft, The Nook on Robinson, and Whiskey Lou’s Lounge.
+You can also see bands at The Nook on Robinson and Whiskey Lou’s Lounge.
 Other places to get a drink in The Milk District include Sideward Brewing Co., Sportstown, and LGBTQ+ spots like Southern Nights, District Dive and Southern Craft.

-For shopping in The Milk District, stop by the Milk District Spot to see local homegrown vendor pop-ups.
-While you’re at it, visit the other retail and restaurant locations along Robinson Street and Bumby Avenue, including Etoile Boutique and Pom Pom’s Teahouse & Sandwicheria, which is open late night to serve up popular sandwiches — especially the Mama Ling Ling’s Thanksgiving Sandwich!
+For shopping in The Milk District, stop by retail locations along Robinson Street and Bumby Avenue, including Etoile Boutique.
 Nearby, Colonial Plaza is a walkable, open-air center with a mix of national and local retailers, plus some tasty restaurants.
-Several smaller shops can also be found along Mills Avenue and Colonial Drive.

 Learn more: Mills 50

-If you prefer Hispanic and Latin flavors, stop by Black Bean Deli or Black Rooster Taqueria.
+If you prefer Hispanic and Latin flavors, stop by Black Bean Deli.
 And for sublime fusions, try Pig Floyd’s Urban Barbakoa or Tako Cheena.

 Learn more: Hispanic and Latino History & Culture